 One of the gathering places for Bitcoin’s earliest adopters was Reddit’s /r/Bitcoin forum.

 The growth rate in this community over the last few months has been astonishing.
 Consider these screenshots, all taken over the last week.

 Writing on the wall

-Another harbinger for Bitcoin’s inevitability is the growing interest among Millennials and Gen Z who, and we’re sure someone will even dispute this (the passage of time in general), will inherit the society and systems in place in the next 10–20 years.
+Another harbinger for Bitcoin’s inevitability is the growing interest among Millennial and Gen Z investors who will inherit the society and systems in place in the next 10–20 years.

 Despite fulfilling a life trajectory similar to their parents, they are buried in debt and unable to buy or invest.